oasis-open-projects/documentation/templates/readme_md-template-v2.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+*Example text*: This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+(You can find the list of licenses approved for OASIS Open Projects [here](https://www.oasis-open.org/policies-guidelines/open-projects-process/#repository-specification-licenses).)

 ## Acknowledgments